 It worked well and I was able to add a siding for a newly acquired grain elevator.

 Finally I had great fun and enjoyment painting mountains on my backdrop/back scene, that’s the fun part of N scale town mountain layouts.

 N scale town mountain layouts:

 The inner and outer loop share a bridge over the river.

 Here is a little video showing some painting and running of the trains.

-That’s all this time, folks.
 Please do keep ’em coming.

 And if today is the day you get started on your layout, the Beginner’s Guide is here.